 How do forest fruits contribute to the life of the rain-forest?
 One answer is to look closely at how they are used.
 Most obvious would be, by local people as well as by birds and animals.

 Moraro consists of high and low forests.
 Forest-fruit trees help to sustain animals, as well as people.

 Kokorite (Attalea maripa) — one of the many forest-fruits preserved in Moraro.

 The Inga Family

 Though the fruits are sweet tasting, that sweetness vary according to the variety.
 One has the distinct sweetness of sugarcane juice.
-Fruits are called the Ice-cream fruit by some people.
-It is also called Whitie because of the colour.
+The fruit of the Inga is called Whitie by most people, but is also called the Ice-cream fruit by some because of its appearance.

 Bees are attracted to the blossoms.
 When in bloom, the tree is normally covered in flowers.
 The Inga family is nitrogen fixing and so brings much needed nutrients to the forest soil.

 The importance of Inga trees to the forest is obvious.
 This special family is an important food source that enables the local population including threatened species to survive.
 Trees provide habitat as well as shade and recyclable material.